nadeemb53/gen-art-platform/README.md

 #### EventTracker Service Key Features:

 1. Subscribe to events emitted by the `GenerativeArtProject`, `GenerativeArtNFT`and `Marketplace` smart contracts.
 2. Parse the event data and update the database tables with the relevant information.
+This includes querying the smart contracts for additional data.
 3. Handle reorgs and chain reorganizations to ensure data consistency.
-4. Provide an API for querying the collected data and generating market statistics.

 ### Implementation Schedule